monkey-0028/checkWps/README.md

 ./signals -- THis dir will be used as communication channel between c-files and scripts

 * make sytem to communicate script file and c file easily and effeciently.
+	- make func that takes filename to exeute and return char *